 For 150 pounds of blade tension, these blocks proved to be inadequate.

 So I set out to make new wooden flanges.
-Although wood is not as strong as cast iron, I knew I could count on a really good bond between a wooden flange and the wooden wheel.
+Although wood is not as strong as cast iron, I knew I could count on a really good glue bond between a wooden flange and the wooden wheel.

 I reused the bearings from my self-aligning bearing flanges.